 3. Get VERY familiar with technology, online marketing and social media

-You have written a book that you will be publishing on International Women’s Day.
+You have written a book that will be published on International Women’s Day.
 Please tell us more about the book’s content.

 What prompted you to write it?